 Now onto the really juicy bit.
 Here's what we know about the brand-new Avengers 4 cast members... we have one confirmed.
 So far.

 13 Reasons Why’s Katherine Langford has filmed scenes for Avengers 4, according to THR, but there's no word yet on who she will play.
 We do know that Marvel was looking for a slightly older Cassie Lang (AKA Ant-Man's daughter) suggesting that Abby Ryder Fortson, who plays Cassie in both Ant-Man movies, won't be reprising her role in Avengers 4.
 But other rumours also suggest Langford could play Tony Stark and Pepper Pott's child instead.

-If you're still a little confused about how any of the Avengers could have such a grown up child in Avengers 4, it all ties into some Avengers 4 theories about time jumps and time travel, which I discuss in the Avengers 4 plot section on the next page.
+If you're a little confused about how any of the Avengers could have such grown up kids, it all ties into the Avengers 4 theories about time jumps/travel, which we'll get to.